 Rats, mice, squirrels and other tiny rodents: Collect your eggs regularly as these types of animals are more likely to feast on eggs than chickens (although they also like chicks and could occasionally take on a smaller hen).
 Some people set up squirrel feeders on the opposite side of the property to give squirrels a reason to congregate in areas away from the coop.

 Coyotes and dogs: They love dog food and garbage.
 Keep those both picked up.
 A high fence might help, but some could still jump over.
 Adding 18-24” of wire, flat on the ground (buried a bit) all around the run can help discourage digging.
 If the dog belongs to you, make sure he is ‘chicken safe’ before allowing him to be with your flock unsupervised.
 Some dogs are great with chickens, even protecting them.
 Others see them as a distraction from boredom and attack them.

 Snakes: Keep the yard mowed and hiding places removed as snakes don’t like to be out in the open.

 Other hens: Yes, sometimes the flock needs to be protected from each other, or from things (illness, mites, etc.) that infest them.
 This, however, is a topic unto itself.
 Read more about that here.

-PS Thanks to my brother, CJ, who captured these pictures outside his coop up in central Washington and let me borrow them for this post.
+PS Thanks to my brother, CJ for these photos.
+He captured these pictures outside his coop up in central Washington the night he lost 5 hens to these predators.